 We also studied an additional model configuration, inspired by the stochastic model.
-In this to construct the vector \mathbf{z} we assumed (similar to (12)) a variable (rather than constant) time delay, i.e., $\mathbf{z} = [z{i-1}, z{i-2}, z{i-12}, z{i-24}, ..., z{i-12(m-2)}]^T$.
+In this, to construct the vector z we assumed (similar to (12)) a variable (rather than constant) time delay, i.e. $z = [z{i-1}, z{i-2}, z{i-12}, z{i-24}, ..., z{i-12(m-2)}]^T$ .
 In this case, however, we cannot use a high m (like 78 in the stochastic model) because we would run out of a pool of neighbours.
-Thus, we only tested the cases m = 3 and 4; with these values we cannot anticipate to capture the long-term dependence properties of the process, but only to simplify the model (using 4 instead of 24 terms for the same effective total lag).
-The resulting efficiencies for these two cases are also plotted in Figure 7 and are comparable to that of the constant time lag cases.
-Among the several configurations of this type shown in Figure 7, the optimal was that with m = 4 and n = 7; this has also been included in Table 1 and Table 4 abbreviated as A3.
+Thus, we only tested the cases m = 3 and 4; with these values we cannot anticipate to capture the long-term dependence properties of the process, but only to simplify the model (using four instead of 24 terms for the same effective total lag).
+The resulting efficiencies for these two cases are also plotted in Fig. 7 and are comparable to that of the constant time lag cases.
+Among the several configurations of this type shown in Fig. 7, the optimal was that with m = 4 and n = 7; this has also been included in Table 1 and Table 5 abbreviated as A3.
+The performances of all model configurations for the validation period are shown in Table 4.

-4.2 Connectionist model
+5.2 Connectionist model

-The connectionist model used in this study follows the logic described in section 2; its details are described in Georgakakos & Yao (1995).
+The connectionist model used in this study follows the logic described in Section 3; its details are described in Georgakakos & Yao (1995).
 In our case study, structures with one or two hidden layers have been examined.
-The model fitting, metaphorically known as 'training' or 'learning', is a nonlinear optimization procedure than minimizes fitting errors.
+The model fitting, metaphorically known as "training" or "learning", is a nonlinear optimization procedure that minimizes fitting errors.
 In this case it was executed by the "error backpropagation" method which is a version of a gradient descent method.

 As opposed to the analogue model case, in which the natural flows were used, here the flows were standardized by the mean and standard deviation of each month.
-To avoid overfitting (i.e., the use of too many components of elementary functions, a common propensity of connectionist models) an early stopping method was used combined with two fitting measures: the calibration error (in the calibration period) and the verification error (in the verification period; Georgakakos and Yao, 1995).
+To avoid over-fitting (i.e. the use of too many components of elementary functions, a common propensity of connectionist models) an early stopping method was used combined with two fitting measures: the calibration error (in the calibration period) and the verification error (in the verification period; Georgakakos & Yao, 1995).
 Typically, the calibration error decreases steadily while the verification error initially decreases and eventually increases, exhibiting a minimum.
 Model calibration is typically terminated when the verification error achieves a minimum value.

 Several model configurations were tested, which make two groups.
 In the first group a constant time delay (1 month) was assumed, the number of inputs varied from 1 to 15, the hidden layers from 1 to 2, and the hidden nodes in each layer from 1 to 15.
 In the second group the time delay was variable (as in the analogue model), the number of inputs was fixed to 4, the hidden layers were 1 or 2, and the hidden nodes in each layer varied from 1 to 10.
-The tradeoff of the two fitting measures for all examined configurations and the Pareto front formed are shown in Figure 8.
-From the solutions lying in the Pareto front three were chosen as model configurations C1, C2 and C3, whose characteristics are shown in Figure 8 and Table 1.
-Further, in Table 5, which depicts several fitting criteria, we observe that the performance of all configurations is very good (having in mind that the values given in the table are for the standardized variables) with C3 slightly outperforming the other two.
+The tradeoff of the two fitting measures for all examined configurations and the Pareto front formed are shown in Fig. 8.